-- 43. Where a student is absent from study due to illness for a period of 7 days or fewer, they should notify the University by completing a self-certification of absence on OASIS.
-It is possible to request an extension of up to 7 days for coursework using this process.
-For any other absence when an assessment is due, a student may apply for an extension or deferral of assessment as described in the Mitigating Circumstances Procedures.
-Self-certification must be submitted on the first day of illness; deferral requests not later than the due date for the assignment; any other claim as soon as possible, and within 10 days of the assessment date. - 44.
-Where a student has completed an assessment, but believes their performance has been affected by serious mitigating circumstances, the student should notify Registry in writing, with supporting evidence, within 10 days of the assessment date.
+- 43. For short-term illness, and other issues that may be difficult to evidence, students are able to exercise an entitlement to a 48 hour extension for a maximum of two assessments in each academic year.
+For any other absence when an assessment is due, a student may apply for an extension or deferral of assessment as described in the Mitigating Circumstances

+Procedures.
+Any request for extension must be submitted on or before the date on which the assessment is due.
+Any request for deferral should normally be submitted in advance of the coursework deadline or examination date; where this is not possible, they should be submitted, including evidence, within 5 working days of the assessment date.
+Only in extreme cases, such as emergency hospitalisation, will requests be accepted later.
+Deferral will not be considered after the Assessment Board has met. - 44.
+Where a student has completed an assessment, but believes their performance has been affected by serious mitigating circumstances, the student should notify Registry in writing, with supporting evidence, within 10 working days of the assessment date.
 The evidence may take the form of a statement from an adviser or counsellor in Student Services, or from the Students' Association Advice and Welfare Co-ordinator.
 The Assessment Board has discretion to set aside the attempt and allow a fresh attempt at the assessment. - 45.
 Applications for extension and deferral are overseen by the Student Progress Panel. - 46.
 Where deferral of an assessment has been approved, a grade of 'IN' (incomplete) will be recorded, and assessment should be completed by the end of the reassessment period.
+If assessment cannot be completed in the reassessment period, a final grade of 'IN' will be recorded, and the module may be repeated in the following academic year, provided the student is eligible to do so.